National Science and Technology Council Terms of Reference

 In the absence of the Chair, the Deputy Chair will chair meetings.
 Up to two meetings per year may be chaired by the Chief Scientist, if the Chair and Deputy Chair are unable to attend.
-The quorum for a meeting will be the Executive Officer and two thirds of the appointed expert members.
+The quorum for a meeting will be the Chair, Deputy Chair or Executive Officer and two thirds of the appointed expert members.

 Agenda and Work Program